 Potential Pests and Diseases

-Fiddle leaf fig care isn’t inordinately demanding, but it is important to get it right in order for the plant to thrive.
-With the right care, fiddle leaf figs can live 50 years!
-Read on for answer to some of the most-asked questions about fiddle leaf fig care.
+Fiddle leaf fig care isn’t overly demanding, but it is important to do things right in order for them to thrive.
+With the right care, these majestic plants can live 50 years.

 Q: Why are there brown spots on my fiddle leaf fig plant?